What Is a Content Relevance Score? How It Works and Why It Matters

 Why do 90% of sites fail the customer reviews check?+

 Most businesses collect reviews on third-party platforms (Google, Trustpilot, Yelp) but don't embed them on their own website with AggregateRating schema.
 AI engines that parse structured data can use this review data as a trust signal.
 The fix requires displaying reviews on your site with Schema.org markup.
+This is part of the Technical Health subcomponent.

 AT